steverozen/ICAMS/README.md

 install.packages("ICAMS")
 ```

-### Development version
+### Get the development version

-To use new features, you can install ICAMS from the master branch on
+To use features in the development version, you can install ICAMS from
-[GitHub](https://github.com/), which may not be stable:
+the master branch on [GitHub](https://github.com/), which may not be
+stable:

 ``` r
 install.packages("remotes")
 remotes::install_github(repo = "steverozen/ICAMS", ref = "master")
 ```

-Alternatively, you can download the latest [Windows
+Binaries of recent development versions are at [Windows
 binary](https://raw.githubusercontent.com/steverozen/ICAMS/master/data-raw/source-file/Windows-binary/ICAMS_2.1.2.9014.zip)
 or [macOS
 binary](https://raw.githubusercontent.com/steverozen/ICAMS/master/data-raw/source-file/macOS-binary/ICAMS_2.1.2.9014.tgz)
-to your computer and install ICAMS locally:
+These are for users who cannot install from source because they do not
+have Rtools (Windows) or XCode (Mac).
+To use these binaries, download
+the .zip (Windows) or .tgz (Mac) file for your operating system.

 ``` r
 install.packages(pkgs = "path-to-binary-file", repos = NULL)